Is Creatine Monohydrate Healthy? Read This Before Taking It.

 Kidney Dysfunction and Blood Pressure Skyrockets

-Some people might say — it may be something else giving you these side effects/increase in blood pressure, however, this happens every time I take the supplement.
-Then when I discontinue the side effects go away.
-Scientifically it would make sense that creatine may cause a significant increase blood pressure, because it causes substantial amounts of water retention (like salt).
+Some people might say that it may be something else giving you these side effects or an increase in blood pressure; however, this happens every time I take the supplement.
+Then, when I discontinue, the side effects go away.
+Scientifically, it would make sense that creatine may cause a significant increase in blood pressure because it causes substantial amounts of water retention (like salt).
 Research has shown that creatine can increase water weight by up to 6 pounds (3).
 That’s roughly an extra 3 liters of water held by your body.

 It’s well-known that water retention increases blood pressure, whilst diuretics decrease it.
-This is because your blood contains water and thus when you retain more H2O — the blood becomes more viscous.
+This is because your blood contains water, and when you retain more H2O, the blood becomes more viscous.
 This makes it increasingly difficult to flow to and from the heart, causing your heart to pump harder to improve circulation.

-Interestingly, many creatine-users report symptoms of high blood pressure such as headaches, clenched teeth and rushing of blood to the head.
+Interestingly, many creatine users report symptoms of high blood pressure, such as headaches, clenched teeth, and the rushing of blood to the head.

 Not Drinking Enough Water?